joelouthan/theologic.us/content/posts/prayers/2020-07-05-am_prayers.md

 ## Daily

-On marriage: **Sarah, my love**
+On marriage: **Sarah, my love** Lord.
+I don’t want to ignore this if it is from you.
+Lord guide us with what to do with Sarah’s hurts.
+Ultra protect me Lord.
+Keep me from sin and harm.
+Protect my Sarah from the schemes of the devil.

-On true friendship: **For my Jonathan**
+On true friendship: **For my Jonathan** I praise you for Dave.
+Thank you for his life.
+Bless him and Dena.
+Bless Sean, Heather, Patrick and their loved ones.

+Save Patrick today.
+Let the Evans see your beautiful might and wonderful glory.

-On sanctification: **Lord, help me to gentle, patient, and tender like you**
+On sanctification: **Lord, help me to gentle, patient, and tender like you** every day I ask this.
+Because i don’t want to be the way I was

 On holiness: **Lord, as you draw me closer, please Lord please stop making everything about me.
 I still see lust on my heart and I still want to look at every woman not my wife.
 World is telling me lies.
 But you have gave me eyes for my wife anything.
 One day you will remove the foolish, prideful, lustful instincts and thoughts in thinking every woman is after me.
 I am a fool and a sinner.
 Every day I will repent.
 Discipline your son as you see fit but make me more like your Son.
 Do not let your Spirit depart from me.
-Amen.
+Amen.** praise you Lord thank you.

 On prophesying: **Lord, let me preach your gospel, die, and then be forgotten**